FA7045 - Sustainable Practice (2018/19)

 |Total study hours||200|

-Sustainable Practice will offer MFA and MA by Project students an opportunity for wider peer group interaction and collaboration.
+FA7045 Sustainable Practice offers MFA students an opportunity for wider peer group interaction and collaboration.
 The module provides students with the opportunity to:

 Studio themes will be proposed by the course at the start of each year.